nhitran-tuni/webdev1/README.md

 # This is your repository for WebDev1 exercises

-You two options for creating a development environment for this course:
+For doing the exercises you need to have git and node installed.
+For node there are two options:
 - direct install of the Node to your own machine
 - using Vagrant on your own machine

 ## Direct install
-Direct install of Node is instructed in the Handson video which is available in Plussa first lecture week course materials.
+Direct install of Node.js is instructed in the Handson video which is available in Plussa first lecture week course materials.
 Shortly summarized:

 In *Linux* you can install Node with the following commmands: